EDRN/P5/src/eke.knowledge/src/eke/knowledge/README.rst

     >>> browser.open(portalURL + '/@@dataDispatch?subjectURI=urn:not:found')
     Traceback (most recent call last):
     ...
-    HTTPError: HTTP Error 404: Not Found
+    HTTPError: HTTP Error 404: Not found

 And if you give a valid subject URI, you get a redirect.
 Look how we end up on a body system page::